Skip to main content

 Phlomis spp.
 Jerusalem Sage *** large, fuzzy leaves

-Phlox subulata Creeping Phlox *** needle like foliage
+Phlox subulata Creeping Phlox *** needle-like foliage

 Pratia peduncularis Blue Star Creeper *** tight groundcover